caheredia/async-speeds/README.md

 # Todo
 - write an abstracted request funcion that can be called from 3 three different apps:
-    - Flask with regular sqlite functions.

-- Write a decorator to yield time of function run time
-- Create an API that all frameworks can use for timing, writing, and saving.

-- Flask reference

-- Call time in each iteration of loop

-- Add tests for helpers

 - See how many requests it take to break each API (flask ~50), catch exception and write number from while loop